eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/README.md

 ## Why PredictFun over Polymarket for this strategy?

 Polymarket's Bitcoin markets attract institutional market makers with professional infrastructure and large capital.
-PredictFun is a smaller platform with less competition at my level which means the playing field is more even, and the 2% taker fee on the platform creates a natural spread floor (~4c minimum) that protects market makers without being too restrictive.
+PredictFun is a smaller platform with less competition at my level which means the playing field is more even.

 ---